Key takeaways

 1. Start with a SingleCare savings card

-With a SingleCare discount card, people can instantly save $400 off Victoza’s average price of $1,346, saving over $5,000 a year.
+With a SingleCare discount card, people can instantly save $600 off Victoza’s average price of $1,440, saving over $7,000 a year.
+You’ll save even more by using generic liraglutide.
 Visit SingleCare’s Victoza free coupon page and choose from either the lowest prescription discount price or the most convenient local pharmacy.

 2. Ask the prescriber about Novo Nordisk’s patient assistance program